 ANA Asiana Airlines British Airways EGYPTAIR

 For details on the program from each airline check out this post by rewardsexpert.

 The Barclay Travel Community allows you to earn miles by writing stories about the destinations you’ve been.
 You can write up to 5 stories per city earning 150 miles for 100 words and at least one picture.
 You will earn 10 extra miles for each detail you add or for any likes you receive on the post.
 If you have a Barclay Arrival MasterCard you can link your online credit card account for your miles to go directly there.
 If you don’t, you can redeem your miles earned for Amazon gift cards.
 People write about anything here, you can literally take a picture of your local grocery store and write your experience shopping there and earn 150 miles.

 While tedious, taking surveys online is another way to earn miles without flying.
 The below airlines all have ways you can do so.
 Most surveys earn anywhere from 10-100 miles and take 5-30 minutes to complete.
 I’ve done some surveys while binge watching Netflix when I’m only a few miles short of hitting an award flight.

-- Frontier offers miles through e-Miles and e-Rewards.
+- Frontier offers miles through e-Rewards.